-If you would like to find out more and were unable to attend our TDF Launch & Networking Event in Jan 2022, take a look at the recording for more information and a chance to hear about one of last years funded projects.
+If you would like to find out more and were unable to attend our TDF Launch & Networking Event in Jan 2023, take a look at the recording from Jan 2022, for more information and a chance to hear about one of last years funded projects.

 The University offers funding to staff and students who have innovative ideas to enhance learning and teaching.

 Find out about previous projects that have received support to develop initiatives to support learning and teaching and enhance the student experience.
 These may provide ideas to develop your own teaching.

 The following funding is available to staff to develop projects to enhance learning and teaching, to share best practice, and to attend conferences and events that support best practice in teaching.